-The investment in the closed-end fund, which represent approximately 21.8 percent of the value of the investments in this type, cannot be redeemed.
+The investment in the closed-end fund, which represents approximately 18.7% of the value of the investments in this type, cannot be redeemed.
 Distributions from the fund are received as the underlying investments of the funds are liquidated.
-It is expected that the underlying assets of the funds will be liquidated over the next 7 to 10 years.
+It is expected that the fund life of the underlying assets will be 10 years from the initial draw down date with two one-year extension, at the discretion of the manager.